satyam237/json-cleaner/README.md

 **Live at: [aijsonformatter.site](https://aijsonformatter.site)**

 A beautiful, intelligent web application that makes working with JSON data effortless.
-Whether you're a developer debugging API responses, a data analyst cleaning datasets, or anyone dealing with JSON structures, JSON Buddy provides the tools you need to format, validate, and fix your data instantly.
+Whether you're a developer debugging API responses, a data analyst cleaning datasets, or anyone dealing with JSON structures, aijsonformatter provides the tools you need to format, validate, and fix your data instantly.

 ---